 This course offers students a chance to gain experience in techniques of theatrical improvisation, and its application to rehearsal processes, as well as an opportunity to perform Improv Comedy in a live audience setting.
 A study of different improv companies, approaches, techniques and perspectives will enhance the practical experiences.
-(Spring, odd years)
+(On Demand)